openethereum/openethereum.github.io/Consensus-Engines.md

 The following `Engine`s achieve consensus by referring to a list of "validators" (referred to as authorities, when they are linked to physical entities).
 Validators are a group of accounts which are allowed to participate in the consensus, they validate the transactions and blocks to later sign messages about them.

-They can be either specified at genesis using a simple `"list"`:
+They can be either specified at genesis using a simple `"list"` (as shown in the Authority Round and Tendermint sections):
 ```json
 "validators": {
 	"list": [